• Skip to primary navigation

 Ingredients

-• 3 big handfuls of sugar snap peas (about 3 cups) stringed
+• 3 cups sugar snap peas (about 3 big handfuls), stringed (see note 2)

-• 4-5 ears of fresh corn, shucked (or substitute 3 cups frozen corn, thawed)
+• 4-5 ears of fresh corn, shucked (or 3 cups frozen corn, thawed)

 • ½ cup good quality extra virgin olive oil

-• ½ cup fresh lemon juice (about 3 juicy lemons)
+• ½ cup fresh lemon juice (from about 3 juicy lemons)

-• ⅔ cup fresh grated good quality parmigiana cheese, such as Parmigiana Reggiano, plus more for sprinkling
+• ⅔ cup grated Parmigiana Reggiano, plus more for serving

 • 2 teaspoons kosher salt